Derwent London

-Derwent London is a British-based property investment and development business.
+Derwent London plc is a British-based property investment and development company.
 It is headquartered in London and is a constituent of the FTSE 250 Index.

 History

-The business was originally established as the operator of the Derwent Valley Light Railway which opened in 1913.
+The business was originally established as the operator of the Derwent Valley Light Railway, which opened in 1913.
 The railway closed in 1981 and in 1984 John Burns used the former operating company, Derwent Valley Holdings, as the vehicle with which to develop his London-based property business.
 It joined the FTSE EPRA/NAREIT Developed Europe index on 31 December 1999 when it was launched, trading under the name Derwent Valley Holdings.

-In 2007 the company merged with London Merchant Securities plc to form Derwent London.
+In 2007 Derwent Valley Holdings merged with London Merchant Securities plc to form Derwent London.
 This deal was hailed as "the deal of the decade" by the editor of Property Week.
 In July 2007 the company converted to a real estate investment trust.

 Operations

-The Group is organised as one business – property investment and development.
-At 31 December 2022 its portfolio was valued at £5.3bn.
+The group is organised as one business – property investment and development.
+At 31 December 2024 its portfolio was valued at £4.9bn.